Bohr-Sommerfeld profile surgeries and Disk Potentials: Zero Area BSP and Disk Potential

 \subsection{Main theorem}

-We can now state the main theorem of this section, \begin{Theorem}[Wall-crossing formula for Zero-Area BSP] Let $L$ be a Lagrangian satisfying Assumptions \ref{ass:diskpot}.
+We can now state the main theorem of the article, which is a precise version of Theorem \ref{mainthmintro}. \begin{Theorem}[Wall-crossing formula for Zero-Area BSP] Let $L$ be a Lagrangian satisfying Assumptions \ref{ass:diskpot}.
 Choose a splitting of the first homology of $L$ as in property A.2 and choose a corresponding splitting of the first homology of $BSP_0(L)$ following Convention \ref{conv:homo}.
 Let $W_\Lambda$ denote the augmentation polynomial by taking the lift of $x^{-\del u} W_{L_Y}$ where $u$ is the Maslov-2 disk whose boundary is used as capping path in Convention \ref{conv:homo}.
 Then we have the following wall-crossing formula for disk-potential,

 where the variables $x_1,\dots,x_k$ correspond to $\Hom(i_*(\Lambda \times \interval),\bC^*)$, $z$ corresponds to $\Hom(\bZ \langle \zeta \rangle, \bC^*)$ or $\Hom(\bZ \langle \zeta \rangle, \bC^*)$ and $w_i$ correspond to $\Hom(R,\bC^*).$ \end{Theorem}